 Are you ready to learn how to ski this season?
 Whether you’ve been putting it off or you’re just going with some friends or family, there’s no reason to wait!

-As a full time instructor with years of experience, I can tell you that choosing the right ski to get started can make all the difference.
+As a full time instructor with years of experience, I can tell you that choosing the best beginner skis to get started can make all the difference.
 When I started learning to ski I had no clue what I was doing or what to buy!

-Now, I’ll help you figure out how to get started picking out the best ski for you as a beginner skier.
+Now, I’ll help you figure out how to get started picking out the right ski for you as a beginner skier.
 Let’s get to it.

 There’s a lot to learn and understand when it comes to picking out a great ski.
 For beginners, however, the work doesn’t need to be difficult.
 To get started we really only need to pay attention to a few factors when choosing a ski.
 Here they are, broken down for you.